Xiaoting-Xu/PyNCBIminer/README.md

 ### Step 2: Submit BLAST

-Click the `Submit New BLAST` button in the 'Working directory' section to initiate the BLAST process.
+Click the `submit New BLAST` button in the 'Working directory' section to initiate the BLAST process.
 The process continues until no new sequences can be found, at which point the BLAST stops, and sequence downloading begins.

 ![image](graph/submit.png)

 ### Step 3: Load previous job

-If you wish to resume an incomplete task, enter the working directory and click the `Load Previous Job` button for loading.
+If you wish to resume an incomplete task, enter the working directory and click the `load Previous Job` button for loading.
 The program will automatically assess the progress and resume execution from the point of interruption.

 ![image](graph/load.png)